nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 > In step 6, we added a new staff member Isaac, and the app automatically assigned them with an ID of 7, which you can
 > see in the staff list.

 8. Congratulations, you have successfully added a staff member and a transaction!
-Refer to the [Features](#features) below for the full details of each command.
+Refer to the [Usage Section](#usage) below for the full details of each command.
 Enjoy transacting with Tran$act!

 ---